Updated March 18, 2026

 €5–€200

-All bars, restaurants, clubs, beer halls, party tents (including Oktoberfest), and public transport platforms.
+All bars, restaurants, clubs, beer halls, beer gardens (indoor areas), party tents including all Oktoberfest tents, and public transport platforms across Munich.

 How to avoid

 Step outside to smoke.
-There are NO exceptions — even small bars and beer tents are smoke-free in Bavaria.
+There are NO exceptions in Bavaria — even small bars and all Oktoberfest tents are completely smoke-free.
+Don't assume Berlin's relaxed rules apply here.

 Transport